 InterContinental Phuket Resort beachfront pool and Kamala Beach at golden hour

-The InterContinental Phuket Resort’s beachfront edge on Kamala Beach at golden hour.
+The InterContinental Phuket Resort’s beachfront edge on Kamala Beach at golden hour, where the private cove meets the open bay.
 Photo: InterContinental Phuket Resort press kit.

-• Beachfront Pool Villa (around 145 sqm, from $640): The category guests re-book.
+• Beachfront Pool Villa (around 145 sqm, from $640): The category guests return for.
 Private plunge pool, direct sand access on the resort’s private cove, two bedrooms in the largest layouts.
-Repeat-visit reviews across all three platforms cluster here.
+Returning guests cluster here.

 • Pavilion Suite (around 95 sqm, from $480): A suite, not a villa.
 Better than the King Room category for couples who want space but do not need a private pool.
-Reviewers note the bathroom-to-living ratio favors long stays.
+Guests note the bathroom to living ratio favors long stays.

-• Deluxe Sea View (around 65 sqm, from $360): The most-booked mid-tier.
+• Deluxe Sea View (around 65 sqm, from $360): The most booked mid tier.
 Balcony with partial cove view, separate dressing area.
-The 65 sqm footprint is generous by Phuket 5-star standards.
+The 65 sqm footprint is generous by Phuket five-star standards.

 • Premier King (around 55 sqm, from $310): Entry tier with garden view rather than sea.
-Reviewers in 2025 noted the bathroom hardware is the older 2018 fit-out here.
+Guests in 2025 noted the bathroom hardware here is the older 2018 build.
 Renovations have not reached this category yet.

 Dining at Saffron, Sai Nam, and the Other Three Rooms